kmkamilkhel/Spatio-Temporal-Vegetation-Dynamics--Ecology-and-Evolution/README.md

 # Vegetation and Climate Research Repository

 This repository contains all scripts, workflows, and documentation related to the analysis of vegetation dynamics and climatic impacts using remote sensing data.
-The research focuses on vegetation indices, climate variables, and spatiotemporal analysis in specific geographic regions.
+The research focuses on vegetation indices, climate variables, and spatiotemporal analysis in Western Himalayan regions.

 ## Research Overview